Special Collections offers reference services on-site Monday through Friday, 9:00 am-5:00 pm during Fall and Spring Semesters.

 Our collections exist to be used and are open to everyone.

-Special Collections can accommodate classes up to 40 students in its main room, and also has a seminar room for smaller groups.
-The main room is equipped with a retractable movie screen which may be used for presentations.
-All our rooms in Doheny Memorial Library are equipped with WiFi.
+Our main instruction room (DML206) can accommodate classes of up to 40 students.
+We also have a smaller seminar room (DML208) for groups of up to 8 students.
+The main room is equipped with a retractable screen which may be used for presentations.
+All rooms in Doheny Memorial Library are equipped with WiFi.

 If you have any questions or need special arrangements, please contact: email@example.com